ASAT: Adaptive Scoring and Thresholding with Human Feedback for Robust Out-of-Distribution Detection: Introduction

 To this end, many OOD detection methods have been developed to distinguish OOD inputs from ID inputs \citep{yang2022openood}.
 While ID data is available during model training, diverse OOD examples remain unseen until deployment.
 This limited access to OOD data naturally leads to an ID-based detection approach: (1) a scoring function is designed or selected to quantify how likely an input is to be OOD (or ID) \textit{using only ID data}, and (2) a threshold is set on these scores---\textit{again based solely on ID data}---to achieve a desired true positive rate (TPR) (e.g., 95\% of ID inputs are correctly identified as ID).
 While this approach has shown promising results, it suffers from the following issues:

-\textbf{1) High False Positive Rate (FPR).} OOD detection systems are prone to false positives, where OOD inputs are misclassified as ID \citep{nguyen2015Fooling, amodei2016Safety}.
+\textbf{1) High False Positive Rate (FPR).} OOD detection systems are prone to high FPRs, where OOD inputs are misclassified as ID \citep{nguyen2015Fooling, amodei2016Safety}.
 In high-risk applications, false positives are often more critical than false negatives.
 For example, detecting non-existent cancer may simply trigger further analysis, whereas missing an actual case can be fatal.
 Thus, systems in such domains must have strict FPR control (e.g., below 5\%).
 However, the common approach sets score thresholds solely using ID data to meet a target TPR, leaving FPR uncontrolled.
 As a result, FPRs can be very high---for instance, ranging from 32\% to 91\% when CIFAR-10 is used as ID in the OpenOOD benchmark \citep{yang2022openood}.

-\textbf{2) Lack of Adaptivity.} During deployment, systems encounter diverse, unseen OOD inputs.
-However, no single scoring function works universally well for all types of OOD data.
+\textbf{2) Lack of Adaptivity.} During deployment, systems encounter diverse, novel OOD inputs.
+However, no single scoring function works well for all types of OOD data.
 As a result, the common approach of relying on a pre-designed scoring function and threshold risks being stuck with one that performs poorly on newly encountered OOD inputs---thereby limiting achievable TPR.
 These methods miss the opportunity to improve their scoring functions based on OOD inputs observed during deployment (Figure \ref{fig:distr_comp}).
-In light of these limitations, real-world systems must \emph{adapt their scoring functions and thresholds over time} to handle diverse OOD inputs, maximizing TPR while keeping FPR under control.
+Thus, real-world systems must \emph{adapt their scoring functions and thresholds over time} to handle diverse OOD inputs, maximizing TPR while keeping FPR under control.
+These challenges motivate the following goal.